DDI-TU-Dresden/thonny-wiki/Pygame.rst

 Using Pygame in Thonny
 =======================

-Thonny bundles for Linux have Pygame preinstalled, but don't contain Pygame requirements.
+Thonny bundles for Linux (will) have Pygame preinstalled, but don't contain Pygame requirements.
 This page explains how to install these.

 Ubuntu, Mint, Debian
 ------------------------